pjsutar/pawan-sutar-coding-challenge/README.md

 ## File Structure
 - The project structure is kept simple to accomplish the task within given time frame.

       pawan-sutar-coding-challenge            # Project root
       |
       ├── CMakeLists.txt                      # Build system configuration
       |
       ├── utility.h                           # Function declarations
       |
       ├── utility.cpp                         # Function definitions
       |
       ├── utility_test.cpp                    # Unit tests

 ## Usage and Tests
 - The project uses the CMake build system.
 The build system has been configured in the CMakeLists.txt file.
 - The configuration declares a dependency on GoogleTest which downloads GoogleTest from GitHub and we can use the GoogleTest code within out project.
 - Currently the code only runs via unit tests.
-YOu can use following commands to build and run the binary.
+You can use following commands to build and run the binary.
--
 ```bash
 <project_root>$ cmake -S . -B build -Wno-dev
 --